-My current nonfiction book is A River Kwai Story The Sonkrai Tribunal.
+My last nonfiction book is A River Kwai Story The Sonkrai Tribunal.
 I’m author of four previous books, including the first book on how to do research on the Interent.

 Until March 2010, when I took early retirement, I worked for the Canadian Broadcasting Corporation’s news division as the Photo Editor for CBC News and a producer for the news website CBCnews.ca.

 From April 1998 until April 2007, I also worked as a producer of “The National” website.
 Before I joined the National, I was a writer/producer with CBC.ca’s predecessor CBC Newsworld Online, the CBC’s headline news service on the Internet.
 From 1994 to 1996, I was a lineup editor for CBC Newsworld News hourlies on the weekends and wrote for other CBC News shows.